to ensure users are who they say they are

 Designing Secure Software

-- Non-repudiation: to make sure a user cannot deny having taken an action.
+to make sure users cannot deny having taken an action

-But designing secure software is only half the picture.
-Providing a secure service is equally as important.
-As a SaaS provider, Signiant employs service organization controls implemented in accordance with industry standards and best practices.
+However, designing secure software is only half the picture.
+Operating a secure service is equally as important.
+As a SaaS provider, Signiant employs service organization controls implemented in accordance with industry standards and best practice.

-At Signiant, security is much more than just applying technology to mitigate threats; it is deeply engrained into our way of thinking about software development and operational procedures.
+At Signiant, security is much more than just applying technology to mitigate threats; it is deeply ingrained in our way of thinking about software development and operational procedures.